deepshah21/vue-next-level/README.md

     Question is for event/:id it wont wotk so that time we have to replace catch with
     $route.push('/404')

+## 6. reusable component
+    create BaseInput component and import it into createEvent.vue page and also see or $attr and inheritAttrs property

 ## Following along?